ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/pwa.md

 ]
 ```

-When you are comlpete, the `firebase.json` file should look something like this:
+When you are complete, the `firebase.json` file should look something like this:

 ```JSON
 {